SwayaanTechnologies/Langchain/README.md

         * `oad_memory_variables:` Loads memory variables, potentially for configuration or additional data.

 #### **Conversation Summary Memory**

+* This method summarizes the conversation at each step, reducing token usage but maintaining context.
+It provides a balance between retaining conversation history and token efficiency.

 ```python
 from langchain.memory import ConversationSummaryBufferMemory